Zippo00/GET-Food/README.md

 ## <p align="center">Running API unit tests</p><a name="api-tests"></a>

-After the backend (server) has been successfully set up, you can run the unit tests for the API by:
+After the backend (server) has been successfully set up, you can run the unit tests for the API:

 1. Navigate to the `server` folder with:
     ```console